tmp2tmp/eee/docs/README.md

 vane::multi\_func itself is polymorphic
 ; &nbsp;  you can change the whole behavior of a 'mult\_func' at runtime
 &nbsp; &nbsp; by simply replacing it with another instance of a different multi\_func class
-&nbsp; &nbsp; just as you can do with ordinary polymorphic classes.
+&nbsp; &nbsp; just as you can do with ordinary polymorphic class instances.
 Vane also includes meta-programming facilities that make meta-programming much easier.
 &nbsp;
 &nbsp;